Operation launched to tackle delivery driver thefts

-Always lock your vehicle - even if you’re only leaving it for a short period of time.
-It would take a matter of seconds for a thief to get into your van and make off with something valuable
+Always lock your vehicle - even if you are only leaving it for a short period of time.
+It would take a matter of seconds for a thief to get into your van and make off with something valuable.

-If your vehicle has windows consider darkening them to prevent passers-by from seeing what’s inside.
+If your vehicle has rear windows consider darkening them to prevent passers-by from seeing what’s inside.

 Install a ‘Police follow this van’ sticker on your vehicle to make officers aware of who you are.

 If you have a keyless van consider using a key blocking pouch to prevent other people from accessing your vehicle while you are handing over parcels.